huebnerl/Wedding-Problems/Wedding-Group-Photography-Order-Problem.md

 Doesn't that already sound like a perfectly defined combinatorial optimization problem?
 It is - with a clear objective: minimizing the overall time of taking group photos by choosing an order that allows the smallest amount of guest exchanges.

+And very important, doing all that subject to not missing out any relevant combination of guests with the bride and groom.